modrovsky/metagov/README.md

 # Metagov

-Metagovernance automation bot for Nouns DAO.
-Mirrors Nouns proposals to a Snapshot space so your community can vote, then automatically executes the winning vote on-chain through a Safe multisig.

-## How it works

-1. **Polls** for new Nouns DAO proposals via a GraphQL subgraph
+Hey everybody — this is a reusable version of the metagovernance automation I built for the League of Lils.

+It is intended to be cloned or forked by other Nounish DAOs that participate in Nouns DAO governance.
+The bot mirrors new Nouns DAO proposals into your community's Snapshot space, lets your token holders decide how your DAO should vote, and then submits the result onchain through your Safe.

+The whole loop is automated:

+1. A proposal appears on Nouns DAO.
-2. **Creates** a corresponding Snapshot proposal in your space (For / Against / Abstain)
+2. The bot creates a matching Snapshot proposal for your community.
-3. **Waits** for the Snapshot vote to close
+3. Your community votes For, Against, or Abstain.
-4. **Executes** the winning vote on-chain through your Safe wallet
+4. When the Snapshot vote closes, the bot submits the winning choice through your Safe.

-## Prerequisites

-- **Node.js 18+**
+The goal is simple: communities can participate consistently without relying on someone to manually create every Snapshot proposal or remember to cast the final vote before the Nouns voting window closes.

+## Before you run it

+You will need:

+- Node.js 18 or newer
+- A Snapshot space for your community
-- **A Safe multisig** on Ethereum mainnet
-  - The Safe must hold Nouns voting power (be a delegate)
+- A Safe on Ethereum mainnet that holds delegated Nouns voting power
-  - Threshold must be 1
-- **A bot wallet (EOA)** added as a signer on the Safe
+- A dedicated bot wallet added as an owner of that Safe
+- A Safe threshold of 1, so the bot can execute the community's decision
-  - Funded with ~0.1 ETH for gas
+- Some ETH in the bot wallet to pay transaction gas
-- **A Snapshot space** configured for your organization

-## Quick start
+That last part is important: this setup gives the bot wallet the ability to execute transactions from a threshold-1 Safe.
+Use a dedicated Safe and bot wallet, and understand that trust assumption before deploying it.

+## Set it up

+Clone the repository and install the dependencies:

 ```bash
 git clone <your-repo-url>